JLuc/scribus-project-manager/README.md

 Also :
 * **shellcolors** : create variables to easily bring colors to console output using escape sequences. it is used to issue error or warning messages, and search result or such.

+# Setup for the project manager

+You ought to describe your project and how you want to manage it.

 ## Set of files composing the project ##

-The set of files is described in a string made out of all filenames in their appearing order.
+The set of files is described in a string made out of all filenames in their book order.
+Each file is sometime refered as a chapter but it can be a single page or a whole section of the project.

 As easy as :
 `sources = "filename1 filename2 ... lastfilename"`